ferhatsirin/BookStoreProject/README.md

 Since Book is connected to a certain Author and Publisher, When Author or Publisher is deleted, All books that connected to them are also deleted.
 User has to define an author and a publisher before defining a book that connected to them.

-Database tables are automatically created when application is deployed and some pre-defined values are inserted to the tables for test purpose.
+Database tables for Book, Author and Publisher are automatically created when application is deployed and some pre-defined values are inserted to the tables for test purpose.

 Search can be done for the name of book or author.
 Search is case in-sensitive.

+Spring Boot provides an embedded tomcat container server to deploy the project.